-Description: An above-the-line deduction is available for unreimbursed overnight
+Description: An above-the-line deduction is available for unreimbursed overnight travel, meals, and lodging expenses of national guard and reserve members.

-1.2.024 Deduction for premiums for qualified mortgage insurance qualified residence can be treated as tax deductible residence interest.
+1.2.024 Deduction of premiums for qualified mortgage insurance residence can be treated as tax deductible.

 Federal Statute IRC Section 163(h)